duckdb/postgres_scanner/README.md

 ## Running SQL Queries in Postgres with postgres_query

-The postgres_query function allows you to run arbitrary SQL within an attached database. `postgres_query` takes the name of the atached Postgres database to execute the query in, as well as the SQL query to execute.
+The postgres_query function allows you to run arbitrary SQL within an attached database. `postgres_query` takes the name of the attached Postgres database to execute the query in, as well as the SQL query to execute.
 The result of the query is returned.

 ```sql
 postgres_query(attached_database::VARCHAR, query::VARCHAR)